wfjm/w11/doc/README_known_issues.md

 of a write protect command.
 Due to the emulated I/O this can cause errors.

 One example is the boot sequence of RK based XXDP, as seen for example for the `dzzza` disk.
-On simh the disk is immediately switched to write protect mode, on w11 it is not.
+On SimH the disk is immediately switched to write protect mode, on w11 it is not.
 The pertinent part of the code is
 ```
     000214  B003:  mov	#000017,@#rk.cs   ; #rk.fwl+rk.go;  func=write_lock